10/20/2021

 speaker

-Scott Currie
+Scott Kurwitz

 Chief Executive Officer

-Well, again, I hope that they will again backtrack and get all their employees vaccinated because it is the right thing to do.
+Well, again, I hope that they will.
+Again, backtrack and get all their employees vaccinated because it is the right thing to do.
 But it is, I think, unquestionably going to be operationally really, really difficult to get tens of thousands of employees tested every week.

 speaker